Tornado Watch issued for 7 North Alabama counties

-The National Weather Service has issued a Tornado Watch for seven North Alabama counties until 8 p.m.
-Thursday.
+The National Weather Service has issued a Tornado Watch for seven North Alabama Counties.

-Count on WAAY 31 to keep you updated with the most accurate information on the severe weather threat.
+Count on WAAY 31 to keep you updated with the most accurate information on severe weather.

 Stationed in Muscle Shoals, Decatur and Guntersville, the three radars in our StormTracker Early Warning Radar Network provide the best data for all of North Alabama by scanning EVERY community in North Alabama.